c0d3d3m0n/C2/README.md

 # C2 Framework

-A custom Command & Control (C2) framework designed for offensive security simulations.
-This project consists of a central server built with FastAPI and a client-side CLI for managing agents and tasks.
+This project is a custom-built Command & Control (C2) framework designed specifically for offensive security research, red-team operations, and adversary simulation.
+It enables ethical hackers and security professionals to simulate real-world attacker infrastructure by establishing communication channels between distributed agents and a centralized command server.

 ## Features